What is the nutrient composition of HILARY'S BLEND (formerly THE BALANCER) supplement?

 These standards have 4 components:

-1) First, all ingredients to be used in HILARY'S BLEND supplement are quarantined upon their arrival at the nutraceutical company.
+1) First, all ingredients to be used in HILARY'S BLEND supplement are quarantined upon their arrival at the pharmaceutical company.
 They are each analyzed for potency and purity before they are released from quarantine for use in the supplement.

 3) Third, a few bottles are randomly sampled from each run and tested for their nutrient content, again to ensure that they meet nutrient specifications.

-4) Finally, several bottles from each run are retained by both the nutraceutical company and by HW Veterinary Nutrition Inc. to ensure that samples are available from every product run should we receive any customer complaints.
+4) Finally, several bottles from each run are retained by both the pharmaceutical company and by HW Veterinary Nutrition Inc. to ensure that samples are available from every product run should we receive any customer complaints.

 When comparing prices, it's important to remember 4 things about HILARY'S BLEND supplement: